Quasi-Hamiltonian groupoids and multiplicative Manin pairs: Introduction

 Let $G$ denote a Lie group whose Lie algebra $\g$ is equipped with an invariant inner product.
 Quasi-Hamiltonian $G$-manifolds were introduced in \cite{Alekseev97}, where they were shown to be equivalent to the theory of infinite dimensional Hamiltonian loop group spaces.
 In particular, they were used to simplify the study of the symplectic structure on the moduli space of flat connections by using finite dimensional techniques.
 In \cite{Alekseev99}, the more general quasi-Poisson $\g$-manifolds were introduced.
 These notions were further generalized and studied in subsequent papers \cite{Alekseev00,Bursztyn03-1,Bursztyn03,Xu03,Ponte05,QuasiPoissonAs,Bursztyn07-1,PureSpinorsOnL,Ponte08,Bursztyn08} (to cite a few).

-The main objective of this paper is to prove that the following three facts hold for an arbitrary quasi-Poisson $\g$-manifold, $M$: \begin{enumerate} {qP-\arabic{enumi}} \item $T^*M$ inherits a Lie algebroid structure. \item Each leaf of the corresponding foliation of $M$ inherits a quasi-symplectic $\g$-structure. \item If the Lie algebroid $T^*M$ integrates to a Lie groupoid $\Gamma\rightrightarrows M$, then $\Gamma$ inherits a quasi-Hamiltonian $\g$-structure.
+The main objective of this paper is to prove that the following facts hold for an arbitrary quasi-Poisson $\g$-manifold, $M$: \begin{enumerate} {qP-\arabic{enumi}} \item $T^*M$ inherits a Lie algebroid structure. \item If the Lie algebroid $T^*M$ integrates to a Lie groupoid $\Gamma\rightrightarrows M$, then $\Gamma$ inherits a quasi-Hamiltonian $\g$-structure.
 Moreover, the source map $s:\Gamma\to M$ is a quasi-Poisson morphism, while the target map $t:\Gamma\to M$ is anti-quasi-Poisson. \end{enumerate} Besides completing the theory of quasi-Poisson manifolds, our result can provide a new angle towards integrating certain Poisson structures.
 In addition to this, it has applications towards the integration of certain Courant algebroids.
 We plan to explore these consequences in forthcoming papers.

-The methods we use to prove the results (qP-\ref{qP1},\ref{qP2}, and \ref{qP3}) are of independent interest.
+The methods we use to prove the results (qP-\ref{qP1} and \ref{qP3}) are of independent interest.
 We reformulate notions from the theory of quasi-Poisson $\g$-manifolds in terms of graded Poisson geometry and graded Poisson-Lie groups.
-Then we prove the results (qP-\ref{qP1},\ref{qP2}, and \ref{qP3}) using well known theorems established for Poisson manifolds and Poisson Lie groups.
+Then we prove the results (qP-\ref{qP1} and \ref{qP3}) using well known theorems established for Poisson manifolds and Poisson Lie groups.
 In particular, we prove (qP-\ref{qP3}) by interpreting structures in terms of Lie algebroid/groupoid morphisms, as was done in \cite{Mackenzie-Xu94,(MultDiracSt,Bursztyn09,Ponte05}.
 As a result, we are able to avoid infinite dimensional path spaces.
 We hope our approach will provide the reader with a fresh and insightful perspective on the theory of quasi-Poisson $\g$-manifolds.

-The methods we use to derive the results (qP~\ref{qP1},\ref{qP2} and \ref{qP3}) are an application of the more general theory of MP-groupoids.
+The methods we use to derive the results (qP~\ref{qP1} and \ref{qP3}) are an application of the more general theory of MP-groupoids.
 We use the latter half of our paper to describe the theory of MP-groupoids.
 MP-groupoids are a reinterpretation of multiplicative Manin pairs \cite{(MultDiracSt} in terms of graded Poisson geometry \cite{NonComDiffForm,Bursztyn08}.
 In this portion of the paper, we also describe the link between our approach to quasi-Poisson $\g$-manifolds and the standard approach in terms of Dirac morphisms and multiplicative Manin pairs \cite{Bursztyn03,Bursztyn03-1,PureSpinorsOnL,Bursztyn08,(MultDiracSt}.